JoshuaNgugi/hellomvp/README.md

 # hellomvp
-This is a simple hello world project to help understand the mvp architecture in android
+This is a simple hello world project to help understand the mvp architecture in android.
+More details will be added as we proceed.